dogweather/forkful/content/en/ruby/dates-and-times/getting-the-current-date.md

   \ endeavor, from logging activities in an application to generating reports with\u2026"
 lastmod: '2024-03-13T22:45:00.560630-06:00'
 model: gpt-4-0125-preview
-summary: "Fetching the current date is an essential task in almost any programming\
-  \ endeavor, from logging activities in an application to generating reports with\u2026"
+summary: Fetching the current date is an essential task in almost any programming endeavor, from logging activities in an application to generating reports with date stamps.
 title: Getting the current date
 weight: 29
 ---